Offer for Tuwai still open

-The Fiji Rugby Union is still waiting for a response from two-time Olympic gold medalist Jerry Tuwai on their offer to coach the Fijiana 7s team.
+The Fiji Rugby Union is still waiting for a response from two-time Olympic gold medalist Jerry Tuwai on their offer to be part of their coaching team.

-According to FRU chief executive Rovereto Nayacalevu, they have already offered the position of head coach to Jerry Tuwai.

 “We’ve already had a conversation with Jerry in that space, to find out what he intends to do, and he has indicated an interest in coaching.
 We’ve asked him to come in and probably allow us to formalize that in upskilling him to the level he needs to be.
 But that offer is still open for Jerry, at the moment he has indicated he wants to play his last tournament at the Hong Kong 7s.”